avishekdutta531/Programmming-Examples/multiplication_table.md

-# Welcome To The Multiplication Table
+# Multiplication Table
-This Script Is Created By Python
+----->This Script Is Created By Python<-----

 ```python
 base_num = int(input("Enter Any Number: ")) # Taking The Base Number